SKIP_TO_MAIN_CONTENT

 At a glance

-Workload: Run DETR object detection on a batch of COCO 2017 images Runner: gpu=t4, cpu=4, ram=16, tenancy=spot ($0.004/min) Estimated cost: ~$0.05 per run (~10 min on a few hundred images)
+Workload: Run DETR object detection on a batch of COCO 2017 images.
+Runner: gpu=t4, cpu=4, ram=16, tenancy=spot ($0.004/min).
+Estimated cost: ~$0.05 per run (~10 min on a few hundred images).

 When to use this

-• Process large collections of images efficiently
+• Process large image collections without hand-rolling a server

 2. Downloads images from the COCO2017 dataset